LafeLabs/PostCapitalistIndustry/CapitalismChapter.md

 Section 2 is where all the rants get condensed about capitalism, under the heading The Machine, where I avoid launching a broadside on a tired word, and can define my own concept here(military, mining, money, machines, capital, monotheism).
 Starts iwth "What is Capitalism?"

 Section 3 outlines the technical gaols more clearly as a counterpoint to capitalism or The Machine or whatever, making it clear that this is "post capitalist industry" without actually having to get all ranty as much.

+Also second chapter, before Fields, should be Measures of the World, about units and quantities first, trying to avoid frightening language like "metrology" as much as possible.

 # On Capitalism

 What is capitalism?
 This is something that critics of it weirdly avoid a lot of the time.
 If you look up various definitions, it generally goes something like this: Capitalism is the economic system in which the means of production are privately owned."
 I hate this definition.